MarcAstner/CRAPy/PROGRESS_REPORT.md

 - Worked more on the rotating axis of the bracket joint

 #### Marc:
+- finally made the raspberry pi work again :V also the webserver works aswell
+- connected the infrared camera to the pi and ran some experiements on the live stream and interpolation

 #### Milan:
 - designed the entire sample box in fusion 360